algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 `algosdk.BoxReference`

-The box reference ready to pass into a
+The box reference ready to pass into a `Transaction`

 #### Defined in